ServiceNowNextExperience/photobooth/README.md

 **PRO TIP** Be sure to "Pull from repository" each time you start dev and it will make your life easier and you won't be having to stash all your changes every time I modify this readme before checking in your changes.

 ## Quick Start
-Install the following dependencies into your instance.
+Install the following dependencies into your instance then install this application.
+The rendered page will be available at /now/photobooth/home

 ## Dependencies